uveta/uveta.github.io/source/source/_drafts/unity-in-21-days.md

 ## Day 5

 Still trying to add background, but there is almost no progress.
 Looks like I'll have to reconsider learning on the fly, and actually dive more deeper into basic concepts Unity has to offer.
-That said, quick search through Unity's learn portal reveals Ruby's Adventure, a tutorial on building 2D game.
+That said, quick search through Unity's learn portal reveals [Ruby's Adventure](https://learn.unity.com/project/ruby-s-2d-rpg), a tutorial on building 2D game.
 Decided to give it a try, as it covers all the parts I will probably need.

 First chapter explains basic parts of Unity Editor.
 I learned what all windows are used for, and how to switch between scene and play mode.
 Next one covers adding game objects and manipulating camera.
+Managed to add player object (Ruby) and define it's health.

-Hint, if you are not seeing camera bounds in scene, select camera object and assign _MainCamera_ tag to it.
+_Hint: if you are not seeing camera bounds in scene, select camera object and assign MainCamera tag to it._

 ## Day 6